tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 A drug-induced loss of consciousness during which the patient is not arousable, even to painful stimuli.
 The ability to maintain independent ventilatory function is often impaired.
 Assistance is often required in maintaining a patent airway.
 Positive pressure ventilation may be required due to depressed spontaneous ventilation or drug-induced depression of neuromuscular function.
 Cardiovascular function may be impaired.

 # ~Question 3
-Which level of sedetaion signifies a drug-induced depression of consciousness during which patients respond purposefully to verbal commands and/or light tactile stimulation, no interventions are required to maintain a patent airway, spontaneous ventilation is adequate, and cardiovascular function is usually maintained is defined as which of the following states of sedation?
+Which level of sedeation signifies a drug-induced depression of consciousness during which patients respond purposefully to verbal commands and/or light tactile stimulation, no interventions are required to maintain a patent airway, spontaneous ventilation is adequate, and cardiovascular function is usually maintained?

 [WRONG] Minimal sedation
 [RIGHT] Moderate sedation